San Pedro cactus

 - The experience is similar to LSD, but longer lasting and more physical.

-- The trip can last up to 12 hours and the user is usually in a deep trance, completely detached from the world throughout.
+- The trip can last up to 12 hours and the user is usually in a deep trance, completely detached from the world throughout it.

-- It is common to vomit shortly after ingesting the plant.
+- It’s common to vomit shortly after ingesting the San Pedro cactus.

-- Psychedelics can trigger underlying mental health problems.
+- As with any psychedelic substance, it can trigger underlying mental health problems.

-- Hallucinogens can induce upsetting and frightening experiences you can’t stop and have to ride out.
+- Hallucinogens can induce upsetting and frightening experiences which you just have to ride out.

-If you are planning on taking San Pedro cactus:
+If you’re planning on taking San Pedro cactus:

 - As with any hallucinogenic, take it in an environment where you feel safe to diminish the chances of having a bad trip.